liferay/liferay-screens/android/documentation/troubleshooting.md

 Liferay Screens (and the underlying Mobile SDK) can't connect to the Liferay Portal instance.

-Check the IP address of the server or if you have overriden the default IP in the server_context.xml file ([override server_context](https://github.com/liferay/liferay-screens/tree/master/android/README.md#override-server-context))
+Check the IP address of the server or if you have overridden the default IP in the server_context.xml file ([override server_context](https://github.com/liferay/liferay-screens/tree/master/android/README.md#override-server-context))

 Remember that in Genymotion you have to use 192.168.56.1 instead of localhost.